janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     - Change the font-sizes to em not vw or vh.
         * em is a flexible property that depends on the users preference.
         * Careful: The property em inherits the parents' size. (if div1 has font-size 1.5em and div2 (inside div1) has size 2em, then the font size in div2 will be 1.5*2em)

-    ## Introduction

-    - Add UvA Logo to introduction page.

     ## Instructions

     - (AH) Change AvgDur, NN trials and Max Bonus in constants for lay-out
     - (AH) Add Overall Iddle Time-out
-    - In the first slide, add the image of the company.
-Use Vars_for_template to load the image, so we can change it easier.

     ## Practice Trials
     - (AH) Add Practice trials